githubhiseka/tutorial10-broadcast/README.md

 In the image, the top-left terminal represents the server, while the others are clients.
 To run the server, use the command cargo run --bin server.
 To run the client, use the command cargo run --bin client.

 When a client is started, the server detects a new connection from that client—and the same happens for other connected clients.
 When I type a message in one of the clients, that message is sent to the server, which then broadcasts it to all connected clients, including the sender.
 That’s why even if only one client sends a message, all clients receive it.

+### 2.2.
+Modifying the websocket port

+After changing the port, the chat broadcast still works as usual.
+The difference is that we now explicitly instruct the server to listen on port 8080.
+To ensure the broadcast continues to function, both WebSocket connections—on the client and server sides—must operate on the same port.
+If they use different ports, the two sides won’t be able to communicate or establish a connection.

+In this case, since we have both `client.rs` and `server.rs`, we need to update the port settings in both files where the WebSocket connections are defined.
+Both WebSocket implementations appear to be using the same protocol, which is TCP.